mamund/rwa/README.md

-RWA - RESTful Web APIS
+RWA - RESTful Web APIs
 ======================

 Content for the projects in the RWA book.